-Canon 1D C versus Nikon D7500
+Canon 1D C vs Nikon D7500

 The Canon EOS-1D C and the Nikon D7500 are two digital cameras that were officially introduced, respectively, in April 2012 and April 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (1DC) and an APS-C (D7500) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Nikon provides 20.7 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Nikon provides 20.7 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7500 is considerably smaller (45 percent) than the Canon 1D C. Moreover, the D7500 is substantially lighter (53 percent) than the 1DC.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.